 My husband was just frustrated that no fish had touched his lure.
 It was hard to believe that giants are not caught every day like in Derby.
 Regardless, what was important – the beach was beautiful and four hours passed so quickly!

 After returning I discovered that Nell was wearing kilograms of sand on her (this happens when you do flips on the beach), but she was so happy and so tired that we couldn’t even be angry with her.

 Our Coral Bay snorkelling experience

 Later we went to the beach to relax and swim a bit.
 It was very hot today.
-We were shocked again as the small rays were hiding in sand in a shallow water just under our feet.
+We were shocked again as the small rays were hiding in the sand in shallow water just under our feet.
 We had to be careful to not step on them as that could be a painful experience.

 I can get used to such a simple life.
 In the morning we get up slowly, then walk to the beach – I snorkel and Marius supervises Nell.

 There is one place on the beach where big snappers surround you immediately upon your arrival.
-In this feeding spot people gather every afternoon to see snapper feeding.
+In this feeding spot, people gather every afternoon to see snapper feeding.
 The snappers are not afraid to stick around, so it is even possible to touch them.

 Coral Bay fishing attempt again